okd-project/okd-sample-operator/README.md

 **NB** A complete solution is provided in this repository (see the **solution** directory)

+We have provided an opinionated **Makefile** in the solution directory (it's been tailored to use in the okd-operator-pipeline).
+We recommend making a backup of the Makefile generated in *Step 1* and copy the solution/Makefile to the base directory

 ### Step 1

 Create and initialize the project

 **N.B.** The operator-sdk init expects the base directory to be empty (i.e no files etc).
-Move the README.md and operator-software-util.sh to a tmp working directory (out of the base directory) for now
+Move the *README.md* and *operator-software-util.sh* to a tmp working directory (out of the base directory) for now

 ```
 operator-sdk init --domain okd.io --repo github.com/okd-project/sample-operator